-Elaboration of the comprehensive PVE educational e-course for police combines separate fragmented training courses, including computer and mobile elements, established a sustainable educational basis for the institutional capacity building and professional development of police officers.
+Elaboration of the comprehensive PVE educational e-course for police established a single, unified, sustainable educational basis for the institutional capacity building and professional development of police officers on PVE using multimedia elements.

 In cooperation with the Ministry of Justice and the Center for Religious Studies, a mechanism to increase people's access to legal, psychological and theological consultations have been tested.
 Thus, access to justice of hard-to-reach and marginalized women and girls increased in 16 target communities through legal consultations and (for 2065 citizens, 70% women), including 15 cases of representation at the court.